w3c/csswg-drafts/CONTRIBUTING.md

 Editor of that draft, or have their explicit permission.
-If you are not an Editor of a draft, but wish to contribute changes, the best practice is to either work directly with an Editor to review proposed text, or file your proposal as a pull request (PR).
+If you are not an Editor of a draft, but wish to contribute changes, the best practice is to either work directly with an Editor to review proposed text, or file your proposal as a pull request (PR) originating from your own fork.
 Substantive changes need WG consensus, not merely Editor agreement; typographic error and markup fixes are generally okay to commit, but any substantive changes should have clear WG consensus.
 Substantial changes or additions to non-normative text should still have clear Editor approval.

 In any case, WG consensus is expected prior to merging changes, and consensus is determined by the Chairs (not self-assessed) via synchronous decisions during